abhisarxverma/abhisarxverma/README.md

 ## **Current Stop - Web Development 💻**
 ### Next Station - AI Apps 🤖

-Right now, I’m diving deep into **Web Development**, focusing on **JavaScript**, and building small real things to strengthen my fundamentals — instead of jumping into frameworks too early.
+Right now, I’m diving deep into **Web Development**, focusing on **React** and the whole toolset around that, slowly turning the ideas from my ideas diary into deployed sites.

 ---